klee44/klee44.github.io/_pages/about.md

 - T Wen, <b>K Lee</b>, and Y Choi, Reduced-order modeling for parameterized PDEs via implicit neural representations, NeurIPS 2023 Workshop on Machine Learning and the Physical Sciences

 ## News
+- Feb 2025: One paper accepted by Results in Applied Mathematics

 - Jan 2025: Three papers accebed at <b>ICLR 2025</b>

 - Nov 2024: Launching a new project with Applied Materials Inc.